Estimating SARS-CoV-2 Seroprevalence: Simulation study

-Figure~\ref{fig:dgp4_bias} shows that only $\hat \pi_{SRGM}$ was empirically unbiased in this scenario, while $\hat \pi_{SRG}$ typically had a moderately negative bias.
+Results for the DGP 4 simulations are shown in Figure~\ref{fig:dgp4_bias} and Appendix Figures~\ref{fig:dgp4_coverage}-\ref{fig:dgp4_mse}.
+Figure~\ref{fig:dgp4_bias} shows that only $\hat \pi_{SRGM}$ was generally unbiased under DGP 4, although there was positive bias when $\sigma_p = .8$ and $\pi < .1$.
+The nonparametric $\hat \pi_{SRG}$ typically had a moderately negative bias.
 Nonpositivity almost always occurred (in either all or all but one of the simulations, for each of the 120 scenarios).
-The worse performance of $\hat \pi_{SRG}$ may be explained by restriction leading to bias under nonpositivity.
-CIs based on $\hat V_{\pi, SRGM}$ typically attained nominal coverage, unlike those based on $\hat V_{\pi, SRG}$ or $\hat V_{\pi, RG}$, as seen in Appendix Figure~\ref{fig:dgp4_coverage}.
-However, the trend of empirical coverage being below the nominal level for low prevalence and $\sigma_p = .99$ was more noticeable compared to other DGPs, perhaps due to greater selection bias.
+The worse bias of $\hat \pi_{SRG}$ may be explained by restriction leading to bias under nonpositivity.
+CIs based on $\hat V_{\pi, SRGM}$ typically attained nominal or close-to-nominal coverage, unlike those based on $\hat V_{\pi, SRG}$ or $\hat V_{\pi, RG}$, as seen in Appendix Figure~\ref{fig:dgp4_coverage}.
+For instance, when $\sigma_p = 0.8$, the lowest coverage for CIs based on $\hat V_{\pi, SRGM}$ was 92\% across all 40 combinations of $\sigma_e$ and $\pi$.
+However, the $\hat V_{\pi, SRGM}$ based CIs exhibited undercoverage when $\sigma_p = .99$ and prevalence $\pi$ was low.
+For example, coverage of these CIs was only 59\% when $\pi = 0.01$ and $\sigma_e=\sigma_p=.99$; Appendix Figure~\ref{fig:dgp4_diagnostics} shows this undercoverage is due to 39\% of the $\hat \pi_{SRGM}$ estimates being truncated to 0 with corresponding CIs which were overly narrow.
 Note that $\hat V_{\pi, SRGM}$ was negative for two simulations in a single scenario, and these ``Heywood cases'' \citep{kolenikov_testing_2012} were ignored in the coverage calculation for that scenario.
+The MSE of $\hat \pi_{SRGM}$ tended to be less than that of $\hat \pi_{SRG}$ (Appendix Figure~\ref{fig:dgp4_mse}).

-In summary, both the nonparametric and parametric standardized estimators $\hat \pi_{SRG}$ and $\hat \pi_{SRGM}$ had low empirical bias and close to nominal 95\% CI coverage when there was little nonpositivity.
-As the number of covariates, amount of selection bias, and potential for nonpositivity increased, the (correctly-specified) parametric $\hat \pi_{SRGM}$ generally maintained its performance while $\hat \pi_{SRG}$ had greater empirical bias and the corresponding CIs did not attain nominal coverage levels.
+In summary, both the nonparametric and parametric standardized estimators $\hat \pi_{SRG}$ and $\hat \pi_{SRGM}$ had low empirical bias and close to nominal 95\% CI coverage when there was positivity or near positivity.
+As the number of covariates, amount of selection bias, and potential for nonpositivity increased, the (correctly-specified) parametric $\hat \pi_{SRGM}$ generally maintained its performance while $\hat \pi_{SRG}$ had greater empirical bias and the intervals based on $\hat V_{\pi, SRG}$ did not attain nominal coverage levels.